Oral injuries: systematic review

 Summary

-Facial and intra-oral trauma has been described in up to 49% of infants and 38% of toddlers who have been physically abused A torn labial frenum (often referred to as frenulum or phrenum) is widely believed by paediatricians to be pathognomonic of abuse, and has been described as the most common abusive injury to the mouth.
+Facial and intra-oral trauma has been described in up to 49% of infants and 38% of toddlers who have been physically abused.
+A torn upper labial frenum (often referred to as frenulum or phrenum) is described as the most common abusive injury to the mouth.

-This systematic review evaluates the scientific literature on abusive and non-abusive oral injuries in children published up until June 2014 and reflects the findings of eligible studies.
-The review aims to answer two clinical questions:
+This systematic review evaluates the scientific literature on abusive and non-abusive oral injuries in children published up until April 2023 and reflects the findings of eligible studies.
+The 2023 update combined the previous two clinical questions to the single question below:

 Key findings: